jucazyn/jucazyn.github.io/_pages/physics-track.md

   - In a nutshell: Kuhn, Popper, Feyerabend, Vienna Circle, etc.
 - **Philosophy of Science** (part b) taught by Prof. Jonas R. Becker Arenhart
   - In a nutshell: scientific theories, realism vs. anti-realism debate
-- **Algebraic Structures** taught by Prof. Gilles G. de Castro
-  - In a nutshell: based mainly on Aluffi's big book
-- **Topology** taught by Prof. Daniel Gonçalves
-  - In a nutshell: based mainly on Munkres's book

 ## 2020/1
 - **Methods of Mathematical Physics** taught by Prof. Tiago Nunes
   - In a nutshell: Einstein notation, ODE, PDE and stuff :D
-- **Complex Variables** taught by Prof. Marianna R. Vago
-  - In a nutshell: introductory Complex Analysis

 ## 2019/2
-- **Calculus on Manifolds** taught by Prof. Eduardo Tengan (PAM honors course)
-  - In a nutshell: differential forms, Stokes' Theorem
-- **Differential Geometry** taught by Prof. Marianna R. Vago
-  - In a nutshell: geometry of curves and surfaces
-- **Introduction to Topology** taught by Prof. Alda D. M. Mortari
-  - In a nutshell: metric spaces as topological spaces
 - **Metalogic** taught by Prof. Cezar A. Mortari
   - In a nutshell: Model Theory, Gödel's theorems, etc.